 Humidify or Dehumidify

 Dry air can inflame your nasal passages and take your mild allergies to a full-blown sinus infection in less than a week.
-On the flip side, too much humidity can stimulate the growth of dust mites and microbes, making your allergy symptoms even worse.
+On the other hand, too much humidity can stimulate the growth of dust mites and microbes, worsening your allergy symptoms.

-Help boost the quality of your home’s air with A-PLUS Service Experts.
-Call us for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.
+Help boost the quality of your indoor air with A-PLUS Service Experts.
+Call today for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.